-Can You Remove The Automatic Gratuites on a Disney Cruise?
+Can You Remove The Automatic Gratuities on a Disney Cruise?

-It is possible to remove the automatic gratuities on a Disney cruise by visiting reception during the cruise.
+It is possible to remove the automatic gratuities on a Disney cruise by visiting Reception.
 The automatic gratuities can also be reduced.

 If you do want to remove automatic gratuities expect to be asked why, it’s generally assumed that this will only be removed in the case of bad service.

 There are a couple of other places where gratuities are added:

 - In the speciality restaurants Palo/Remy – a18% gratuity is added at dinner time.
 Gratuities aren’t automatically added for brunch.

 - In the spa and salon – 18% gratuity is added to all treatments.